madhav-madhusoodanan/blockchain/classes/developer_guide.md

 build a blockchain first
 then make it as a library/api

+in the future, extend to webRTC and hyper-optimization

 # To do
 <ol>
 <li> Confirm the consensus mechanism (done)